brad-lin/FreePSXBoot/README.md

 * As of version 20210419, the exploit is 100% reliable on all supported models.
 Nevertheless, some exploit images were only tested on emulators and may not work on real hardware; feedback is welcome.
 * See the table below for more details and download links.

+# Troubleshooting

+* It is recommended to use a normal game pad when running the exploit.
+Special game pads may interfere with the exploit and prevent it to run.
+* Some third party memory cards cannot be written properly with a slim PS2, because they need the 7.5V line to work.
+* Some models (e.g. SCPH-102) may have different BIOS versions.
+Either try them one by one, or use the Unirom CD (with the disc swap trick) to get your BIOS version.

 ## Changelog

+* 2021-04-28: Fixed exploit for BIOS versions 2.1 (A) and 2.2 (A) (read dummy frame to avoid errors)
+* 2021-04-27: Added support for more BIOS versions, which are now identified by their CRC32
 * 2021-04-22: Added support for BIOS 2.0 (1995-05-07), 4.0 and 4.1 (1997-11-14)
 * 2021-04-21: Added support for BIOS 1.1, and fixed BIOS 2.0 exploit (needs icache flush to work)
 * 2021-04-21: Progress bar added in stage2 payload (thanks Nicolas Noble)